artificially-intelligent-de/repository/README.md

 Once there are multiple brokers, increasing `replication-factor` (to more than one) would lead to better resiliency against broker failures.

 ### Batching messages
-Currently, the `MetricsProducer` producer produces (and flushes) one message at a time, for both, `metric-event` and `metric-event-dlq` topic.
+Currently, the `MetricsProducer` producer produces (and flushes) one message at a time, for both, `metric-event` and `dead-letter-queue` topic.
 Depending on the volume, it may make sense to batch-produce these, instead.

 # Production deployment guidelines
 In general, using infrastructure as code tool like Terraform for infrastructure provisioning and maintenance is ideal. \